Skip to main content

 Section 7: Retail tobacco environment and marketing

-In 2021, the average cost of a pack of cigarettes in Oregon was approximately $6.82 (Table 7.1).
-However, the price of a pack is often less than that to the buyer, because the tobacco industry provides discounts to offset the price.
+In 2023, the average cost of a pack of cigarettes in Oregon was approximately $10.33 (Table 7.1).
+However, the price of a pack is often less than that to the buyer because the tobacco industry provides discounts to offset the price.
 To offer these discounts to consumers, retailers must follow tobacco company requirements on product placement and advertising in their stores.
-This increases exposure to promotional advertising and product displays (21).
+This increases exposure to promotional advertising and product displays (22).
 Approximately three out of every five tobacco retailers advertise sales, discounts or other price promotions on tobacco products (Table 7.2).

 Appeal to Kids

 Tobacco products are often marketed to appeal to kids.
 They often have candy-like packaging, come in sweet flavors and are advertised or placed in areas where youth are likely to see them (Table 7.3).
-Three of four youth reported seeing tobacco product ads at a store within the last month, and almost half visited a convenience store in the past week (Table 7.4).
+One in two high schoolers reported seeing tobacco product ads at a store within the last month (Table 7.4).

 Among stores that sell tobacco in Oregon: